Overview of the Chechen Language

 Chechen grammar differs significantly from that of English.
 For example, Chechen nouns are divided into six grammatical classes and are declined in eight cases.
 Pronouns, adjectives, and numerals also decline.
 Verbs are conjugated to show time, inclination, mood, number, and grammatical class.
 Some verbs have different stems in the singular and plural.
 Chechen also uses postpositions, which come after the words they modify, rather than prepositions, which come before them.

 Many people study languages but stop using them and forget what they have learned.
 That's why good Chechen software programs can be so useful.
-Now that you can use and enjoy Chechen independently with Transparent Language's Byki software program, not only will you learn it, but you will also remember it.
+Now that you can use and enjoy Chechen independently, not only will you learn it, but you will also remember it.
 We wish you all the best with your study of Chechen!